pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 __Input expression__ [input]\
 This required string property introduces a boolean *input expression*.
-Operands in input expression refer to paths in the Signal K "notifications...." and "electrical.switches...." trees and values appearing on these paths become the value of the expression operands.
+Operands in input expression refer to paths in the Signal K tree and values appearing on these paths become the value of the expression operands.

 The simplest expression possible is just an operand and a short-form